 Get more bang for your buck by experimenting with meat-free recipes.
-Beans and eggs won’t break the bank, and you can stretch meat-heavy meals further by incorporating in more veggies or making meat (like bacon) a condiment instead of the main event.
+Beans and eggs won’t break the bank, and you can stretch meat-heavy meals further by incorporating more veggies or making meat a side dish instead of the main event.
 Still a self-professed carnivore?
 Buy a whole roast chicken instead of specific cuts.
 This way you can have roast chicken for dinner, make chicken wraps for lunch and make stock from the bones a week later.

-If you live in a place with decent 4G coverage then you may need nothing more than your mobile.
+If you live in a place with decent internet coverage, then you may need nothing more than your mobile.
 Most smartphones can be turned into their own little wi-fi network, so replace your costly wired broadband provider with an unlimited data deal on your phone.
-The fastest networks should be able to support your streaming and browsing habits provided you’re not streaming a lot of video or have many connected devices.
+The fastest networks should be able to support your streaming and browsing habits, provided you’re not streaming a lot of video and don’t have a heap of connected devices.

 7. Go analogue

-'All you can eat' streaming services seem great, but the costs add up and how hungry are you really?
-If you’re listening to the same three albums on loop, not bothered about reading a bestseller on the day of release or are watching anything other than live sport, then the old school is for you.
-Buy the books, films and music you want second hand on an auction site for as cheap as chips.
+'All you can eat' streaming services seem great, but the costs add up, and how hungry are you really?
+If you’re listening to the same three albums on repeat, not bothered about reading a bestseller on the day of release or are watching reruns of Parks and Recreation (again), then the old-school way might be for you.
+Buy the books, films, and music you want second-hand.
 Enjoy them.
 Then flip them for the same price you paid.